What is investing?

 Investing is where you buy an asset or a range of assets in the hope that your chosen assets will grow in value and produce a return higher than you would get by placing your money in a savings account with a bank or building society.

-One thing to point out before we go any further is that to get a greater return on your money, you will need to accept the higher risk that exists by investing in assets as opposed to leaving your money in the bank.
-Higher risk means that there is a higher risk that you could lose some or all of your money.
+To get a greater return on your money, you will need to accept the higher risk that exists by investing in assets as opposed to leaving your money in the bank.
+Higher risk means that there is a higher risk that you could lose some or all of your money depending on the type of asset you choose to invest in.

 When we talk about investing this typically means investing in one or more of the following assets.